If I were president… By red is dancing productions, jr, and casa amarela proviDÊncia

 Directed by Redha Medjellekh during his artist residency at 836M, the goal of this film was to showcase the richness and complexity that every artist in this neighborhood offers.

-previously ON VIEW: RED IS DANCING PRODUCTIONS & SAN FRANCISCO DANCE FILM FESTIVAL's 2015-2016 Curated Short Dance Films
+PARIS IS KISSING: DANCING IN THE CITY OF LOVE, RED IS DANCING PRODUCTIONS & SAN FRANCISCO DANCE FILM FESTIVAL's 2015-2016 Curated Short Dance Films

 Express yourself.
 For Redha Medjellekh, founder of Red is Dancing, dance is the most beautiful way to do this.
 He wholeheartedly believes that the art of dance is able to convey the strongest ideas and break down all barriers.
 Wearing many hats: a dancer, producer and choreographer; he always returns to dance as it has brought him meaning that he will fight for everyday.
 He has been traveling around the globe to discover communities through this art and nonverbal language.
 He created and hosted the TV show Dance Around the World, a series that revolves around dancing with different people and cultures.
 He produced the Dot Move YouTube and FB channel, where he can connect and reach out to a large and international audience.
 Now, he continues to create dance content that moves people’s minds.